 Turning off On this Day’s notifications

 It’s actually really easy.
-Log into Facebook from the web, and then find the “On This Day” entry under the Apps heading on the left as shown in this image below.
+Log into Facebook from the web, and then find the “On This Day” entry under the Apps heading on the left.

 On the upper right side, you will see two buttons: Notifications and Preference.
 To turn off all notifications, click Notifications and then Off.